Preakness Stakes Ticket Information

 The Preakness Stakes serves as the second leg of the Triple Crown, and is annually hosted by Pimlico Race Course in Baltimore, Maryland.
 Routinely featuring the best three-year-old colts in the country, along with the Kentucky Derby winner, this is a can’t-miss event for sports fans making Preakness Stakes tickets a must-have for horse players and party-goes alike.

 The Preakness Stakes is traditionally known as the “Run For The Black-Eyed Susans” but the Classic is also unofficially called “The People’s Party”.
-A block of Preakness Stakes tickets are sold for the MUG Club as well, which offers all you can drink beer.
+A block of Preakness Stakes tickets are traditionally sold for the MUG Club as well, which offers all you can drink beer.
 To illustrate just how big of a party this event becomes, all you need to know is that the mascot of the InfieldFest is called “Kegasus”.

 Preakness Stakes tickets are available from a wide range of vendors, including the official track itself.